 Have fun at the Art Box Trick Art Museum

 If you’re looking to escape the heat or rain, you might want to check out the Art Box Museum.
 It’s a trick art museum, where you can pose with huge real-life artworks like Angkor in winter, different kinds of wildlife, or the 7 wonders of the world.

 The museum is open daily from 9:00 until 20:00.
 Ticket prices are between $10 (~ €9) and $15 (~ €14) per (non-local) adult.
 Buy your ticket in advance at the Art Box website or check out GetYourGuide for any ticket deals for this trick art museum.

 Try an Escape Room

 We love escape rooms, elaborate themed puzzle games, and have tried some all over the world.
-Unfortunately not yet in Siem Reap, although there are several options.
-I’ve found 2 interesting ones: The Great Escape and Escape Break.
+Unfortunately not yet in Siem Reap, although they have one there: Escape Break.